Adult animation in the United States: After the Hays Code

 By 1968, the Hays Office had been eliminated, and the former guidelines were replaced by the Motion Picture Association of America film rating system.
 The lifting of the Code meant that animated features from other countries could be distributed without censorship, and that censorship would not be required for American productions.
 Some underground cartoon features from the late 1960s were also aimed at an adult audience, such as Bambi Meets Godzilla (1968), and the anti-war films Escalation (1968), and Mickey Mouse in Vietnam (1969).
 Escalation in particular is interesting because it was made by Disney animator Ward Kimball, independently from the Disney Studios.
 Film producer John Magnuson completed an animated short based upon an audio recording of a comedy routine by Lenny Bruce titled Thank You Mask Man (1971), in which The Lone Ranger shocks the residents of the town he saves when he tells them that he wants to have sex with Tonto.
 The short was made by San Francisco-based company Imagination, Inc. and directed by Jeff Hale, a former member of the National Film Board of Canada.
 The film was scheduled to premiere on the opening night of Z, as a supplement preceding the main feature, but was not shown.
 According to a former staff member of the festival, Magnuson ran up the aisle and shouted, "They crucified Lenny when he was alive and now that he is dead they are screwing him again!"
 The festival's director told Magnuson that the producer of Z did not want any short shown that night.
 Rumors suggested that the wife of one of the festival's financiers hated Bruce, and threatened to withdraw her husband's money if the short was screened.
 Thank You Mask Man was later shown in art house screenings, and gained a following, but screenings did not perform well enough financially for Magnuson to profit from the film.

 Aeon Flux, which aired from 1991 to 1995, was an American avant-garde science fiction animated television series that aired on MTV.
-Liana Satenstein called it "cutting edge, bizarrely sexy, and certainly not for daytime television," which has cult-following, while Peter Chung, the director of the animated show, stated he was inspired by the "very naked images of the late Helmut Newton."
+Liana Satenstein called it "cutting edge, bizarrely sexy, and certainly not for daytime television," which has a cult-following, while Peter Chung, the director of the animated show, stated he was inspired by the "very naked images of the late Helmut Newton."
 Some argued that dramatic series such as Aeon Flux and Invasion America are less common, and still rarely successful.